What is an IEP — and why does it matter?

 Consent to the evaluation

 The school must respond — they cannot legally ignore a written request.
 Review the evaluation plan carefully before you sign.
 If important areas are missing — social-emotional functioning, executive function, adaptive behavior — ask to include them now.
-The 60-day evaluation timeline begins after your consent.
+The evaluation timeline usually begins after you give written consent, though your state may use a different required timeline.

 Attend the eligibility meeting